AlbaXIII/build.mt/README.md

 Main site framework inspired by 'I Think Therefore I Blog' - CI Walkthrough project.

-The [Baldur's Gate III reddit page](https://www.reddit.com/r/BG3Builds/) for many many build inspirations.
+The [Baldur's Gate III Builds reddit page](https://www.reddit.com/r/BG3Builds/) for many many build inspirations.

 As part of this project I collated a list of previous CI PP4s for inspiration, and will fully credit them here;